enriktigasna/finest-bot/README.md

 User Info Cog Ready
 ```

+## Future of the project
+I have decided to continue on this project in nextcord after discord.py was discontinued, planning on adding slash command support soon

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Would love for someone to implement slash command support to the bot, however you will have to use discord-interactions since discord.py does not support them by default.

-## License
+### License
 [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License)